A Word from Jim ...

 Take your time when looking for any instruction, of any kind.

-Don't expect to improve in two weeks, take it easy, don't beat yourself up and above all, enjoy the music and the travel.
+Don't expect to improve in 2 weeks, take it easy, don't beat yourself up and above all, enjoy the music and the travel.

 A search on the internet for guitar instruction in video format can turn out to be a daunting activity, particularly for the fledgling student with little experience.